Bruce Biggs: Linguistics

 In 1958 Biggs and Jim Hollyman founded the Linguistics Society of New Zealand and its journal Te Reo and soon after Biggs began teaching linguistics courses in the Auckland University anthropology programme.
+In 1965, Biggs started working on compiling Polynesian lexicon dictionary Pollex.
 Within ten years Auckland had become the centre of Polynesian linguistics, and Biggs taught for two years at the University of Hawaii in 1967–1968 before returning to New Zealand in 1969, where he remained until he retired in 1983.

 Orthography for Māori

-Biggs was a major proponent of the double vowel orthography for Māori, in which long vowels are marked by a doubling of the vowel (e.g. Maaori).
-This approach has the advantage that it can readily be used using existing technology.
-However the Māori Language Commission, the official body overseeing the language set up by Māori Language Act 1987, choose to standardise on the use of macrons to represent long vowels (e.g. Māori), which have the advantages of retaining the familiar appearance of words, and of not disturbing alphabetical order.
+Biggs was a major proponent of the double vowel orthography for Māori, in which long vowels are marked by a doubling of the vowel (e.g. kaakaariki).
+This approach had the advantage at that time that it could readily be used using existing typewriter technology.
+However, the Māori Language Commission, the official body overseeing the language set up by Māori Language Act 1987, chose to standardise the use of macrons to represent long vowels (e.g. kākāriki), which have the advantages of retaining the familiar appearance of words, and of not disturbing alphabetical order.

+Death

+Biggs died in Auckland on 18 October 2000.